serverpod/serverpod_docs/docs/06-concepts/12-file-uploads.md

     as gcp;
 ```

 After creating your Serverpod, you add a storage configuration.
 If you want to replace the default `public` or `private` storages, set the `storageId` to `public` or `private`.
 Set the public host if you have configured your GCP bucket to be accessible on a custom domain through a load balancer.
 You should add the cloud storage before starting your pod.
+The `bucket` parameter refers to the GCP bucket name (you can find it in the console) and the `publicHost` is the domain name used to access the bucket via https.

 ```dart
   pod.addCloudStorage(gcp.GoogleCloudStorage(